 -Abby G, foster mom

-Couples and single adults over the age of 18 years old with good character and a safe and stable home are eligible to become foster or adoptive parents.
-Prospective foster and adoptive parents are carefully screened, and come from all walks of life.
+Couples and single adults over age 18 with good character and a safe and stable home may be eligible to become foster parents or to foster to adopt.
+Prospective foster parents are carefully screened, and come from all walks of life.
 They may rent or own their own homes.
-They may devote their time to caring for their children, or work at home, or work outside the home.
+They may devote their time to caring for their children, work at home, or work outside the home.

 Foster parents receive some reimbursement to help with the expense of caring for children in their care.
 All health care costs for children in foster care are paid for by the State of Michigan.
-Adoptive families also receive reimbursements for children who are adopted over the age of three.
+Families interested in fostering to adopt may also receive reimbursements for children who are adopted over the age of three.

 5 Myths about Foster Parenting: